sfeakes/GPIO_Pi/README.md

 # Notes

-This is a C GPIO library for Raspberry Pi's.<br>
+- This is a C GPIO library for Raspberry Pi's.<br>
-I will not modify this for other Pi clones.<br>
+- I will not modify this for other Pi clones.<br>
-If you are looking for a Python / Node library, you don't need one, you can simply use the simply use the Pi's file system to read and write to GPIO pins (as this does in SYSFS Mode).
-OK, So this is faster as it uses memory father than file system, but speed isn't important since your using Python or Node.
+- If you are looking for a Python / Node library, you don't need one, you can simply use the simply use the Pi's file system to read and write to GPIO pins.
+Read up on '/sys/class/gpio' on the Pi.
+OK, So this is faster as it uses memory address rather than the file system, but speed isn't important since your using Python or Node.
+- If you're looking for some tools to do GPIO control with bash/csh/sh scripts, then the supplied gpio & gpio_monitor are perfect for you.

 # TL;DR Install
 get the repo, or GPIO_pi.c and GPIO_pi.h, copy it to your project and compile against it.